run-ai/docs/docs/Researcher/Walkthroughs/quickstart-jupyter.md

             8. Optional: set the __CPU memory per pod__ - 100 MB (default)
             9. Click __CREATE COMPUTE RESOURCE__

         - The newly created one-gpu compute resource will be selected automatically

     10. Click __CREATE WORKSPACE__
-        After the workspace is created, it is added to the workloads table](../workloads/workspaces/overview.md)
+        After the workspace is created, it is added to the [workloads table](../workloads/workspaces/overview.md)

 === "CLI V1"